aaron-grau/curic/javascript/projects/mail/README.md

 #### `router.js`
 * `Router`
-  * Update your `Router` to store the `routes`
   * Add a second parameter to the constructor function called `routes`
   * Save `routes` to `this.routes`
 * `activeRoute`
   * Now we are going to change `activeRoute` to return the component that matches the current route instead of just returning the name of the route
-  * Look up the appropriate component for the current route by accessing `this.routes` using the location name you retrieved from the hash. **Make sure you have removed the "#" from the name.
+  * Look up the appropriate component for the current route by accessing the `this.routes` object using the location name you retrieved from the hash. **Make sure you have removed the "#" from the name.
   * Return the component
 * `render`